morph-l2/run-morph-node/README.md

 ## Prerequisites

-Before setting up a Morph validator node, ensure you have the following installed:
+Before setting up a Morph node, ensure you have the following installed:

 - **Docker**: Containerization platform to run the node.
 - **Docker Compose**: Tool for defining and running multi-container Docker applications.